jasonxyliu/ltl_transfer/README.md

 # LTL-Transfer

-Our work shows ways to reuse policies trained to solve a set of training tasks, specified by linear temporal logic (LTL), to solve novel LTL tasks in a zero-shot manner.
-Please see [paper]() for more details.
+This work shows ways to reuse policies trained to solve a set of training tasks, specified by linear temporal logic (LTL), to solve novel LTL tasks in a zero-shot manner.
+Please see the following paper for more details.

+Skill Transfer for Temporally-Extended Task Specifications [[Liu, Shah, Rosen, Konidaris, Tellex 2022]](https://arxiv.org/abs/2206.05096)

 ## Installation instructions